inrupt/solid-client-authn-js/README.md

     // The page that that should be queried once login is complete
     redirectUrl: 'https://mysite.com/redirect',

     // TEMPORARY: The registered Id for your client.
+The only reason this is
+    // here is that some solid servers are not spec compliant and require it.
     clientId: 'coolClient'
   })
 }